Track gauge in the United States: Unification to standard gauge on May 31–June 1, 1886

 In 1886, the southern railroads agreed to coordinate changing gauge on all their tracks.
 After considerable debate and planning, most of the southern rail network was converted from gauge to gauge, then the standard of the Pennsylvania Railroad, over two days beginning on Monday, May 31, 1886.
 Over a period of 36 hours, tens of thousands of workers pulled the spikes from the west rail of all the broad gauge lines in the South, moved them 3 in east and spiked them back in place.
 To facilitate the change, the inside spikes had been hammered into place at the new gauge in advance.
 It was estimated that 14000 mi of track would be converted by June 2, with an additional 2000 mi of branch lines done by the end of the week.
 The new gauge was close enough that standard gauge equipment could run on it without problem.
 Rolling stock was altered to fit the new gauge at shops and rendezvous points throughout the South.
 That month, all major railroads in North America were using approximately the same gauge.
 The final conversion to true standard gauge took place gradually as part of routine track maintenance.
 In modern times, the only broad-gauge rail tracks in the United States are on some city transit systems.

 Effects of the Southern gauge change

-Using historical freight traffic records, research from the 2019 showed that the conversion to standard gauge instigated a large shift of North–South freight traffic away from coastal steamships to all-rail carriage.
+Using historical freight traffic records, research from 2016 showed that the conversion to standard gauge instigated a large shift of North–South freight traffic away from coastal steamships to all-rail carriage.
 These effects were especially strong on short routes, where breaks in gauge were more expensive relative to the total cost and duration of carriage.
 However, the data indicate that the gauge change had no effect on total shipments, likely as a result of anti-competitive conduct by Southern freight carriers that prevented the railroads' cost-savings from being passed through to their prices.
 This research suggests that had Southern carriers not been colluding, the gauge change would have generated a sharp reduction in freight rates and immediate growth in trade between the North and South.